-- 1. Successful completion of SCNM's safety and training courses (Everfi). - 2.
-Transfer Credit Evaluation Students admitted to an MS program who have completed graduate-level coursework or have graduated from a domestic or foreign accredited graduate school or program may apply for transfer credit.
-To comply with VA requirements, all U.S. veterans with any graduate level course work must be evaluated for potential transfer credit (See VA Benefits for more information).
-Transfer credit will be determined during the admissions process and will not be considered after matriculation.
-(See Transfer Credit Policy.) - Technology Requirements Laptop and reliable highspeed internet for use in completing college coursework.
-For a complete listing of SCNM technical requirements, please visit: techcheck.scnm.edu.
+- 1. Successful completion of Sonoran University's safety and training courses (Everfi). - 2.
+Transfer Credit Evaluation (if applicable) Students admitted to an MS program who have completed graduate-level coursework or have graduated from a domestic or foreign accredited graduate school or program may apply for transfer credit.
+To comply with VA requirements, all U.S. veterans with any graduate-level course work must be evaluated for potential transfer credit (See VA Benefits for more information).
+Transfer credit will be determined during the admissions process and will not be considered after matriculation (see Transfer Credit Policy.) - Technology Requirements Laptop and reliable highspeed internet for use in completing coursework.
+For a complete listing of Sonoran University technical requirements, please visit: techcheck.sonoran.edu.